dencold/hasper/README.md

 You can now reference either "david" or "pamela" on the author attribute of a post's [front-matter](https://gohugo.io/content/front-matter/) and their information will automatically get pulled in by hugo.

+## Attribution

+Hasper was originally [a fork](https://github.com/dencold/hugo-theme-casper) of the [hugo-theme-casper](https://github.com/vjeantet/hugo-theme-casper).
+This version has been updated with thumbnail fixes as well as icon aesthetic improvements.